Orthorexia refers to obsessive thoughts and behaviors regarding eating healthful or “clean” food.

 Orthorexia nervosa, which people may refer to as righteous eating, is a harmful obsession with proper nutrition.
 Its hallmark is a strict avoidance of foods that a person believes to be impure or unhealthful.

-However, although orthorexia may lead to anorexia, there are subtle differences between the two.
+However, although orthorexia may lead to anorexia, there are

 A person with anorexia typically focuses on the number of calories in foods, while someone with orthorexia focuses on the quality or purity of foods.